-Objective 1: By October 1, 2025, increase recruitment and hiring to reflect 12% minority and 50% women showing staff are representative of the population we serve.
+Objective 1: Increase recruitment and hiring to fill vacant positions with staff who are representative of the population we serve.

-Objective 2: By October 1, 2025, increase staff retention by no less than 10% to ensure continuity of high quality of services to Kentuckians with disabilities and to increase diversity at all agency levels.
+Objective 2: Increase staff retention to ensure continuity of high quality of services to Kentuckians with disabilities and to increase diversity at all agency levels.